 The round was led by Polychain Capital, with participation from venture capital and strategic investors including dao5, Amplify Partners, Polygon, Blizzard, Axelar, and more.

-The alpha version of the Cubist SDK is now available for early access.
-The Cubist SDK is the first SDK designed for multi-chain/cross-chain development.
+The alpha version of the Cross-Chain SDK is now available for early access.
+The Cross-Chain SDK is the first SDK designed for multi-chain/cross-chain development.
 Switch chains by editing one line of configuration!